Information for New Students

 Instructions for viewing course schedules on MyServiceHub can be found on the MyServiceHub support site: https://www.torontomu.ca/myservicehub-support/students/.

-Please note: If there are any discrepancies between the schedule listed on the Program site, and what is indicated in your student account (MyServiceHub), it is the schedule on MyServiceHub that remains the official schedule.
+Please note: If there are any discrepancies between the schedule listed on the Program site, and what is indicated in your student account (on MyServiceHub), it is the schedule on MyServiceHub that remains the official schedule.

 Registration (enrolling and dropping) for most courses is done by the student through the university's administrative management self service system (called MyServiceHub) located at https://my.torontomu.ca/.
 The Registrar’s Office provides instructions and support to help with this: https://www.torontomu.ca/myservicehub-support/students/.